TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 09:54:25 EDT 2023

 Advertised as distorted space-age type.
 TZ Design is Prokopios Tzoulis' Athens-based design studio.
 His fonts cover Greek and Latin.
 TZ-Cubistic1 (2004) and TZ Perfecta III Bold (2004) is futuristic.
 Display types, all made in 2004, include TZCALLI, Tzmystery and TZnewmode Bold.
 [Google] [MyFonts] [More] ⦿

 Czech expressionist type designer from Svetec u Biliny, Bohemia, b.
 1873.
-He died in Dachau in 1944.
+His work was influenced by Japanese art and symbolism.
+During World War II, Preissig supported the Czech resistance and was arrested in 1940.
+He died in 1944 in the Dachau concentration camp.
 Preissig is representative of the Czech cubist period, 1910-1925.
 His only book typeface, Preissig Antikva, was cast in 1925 at the Czech State Printing Office foundry in Prague, where he had returned to settle in 1930.
 This lively angular typeface had a hand-drawn poster-look feel.
 It was a milestone in Czech type design and served as inspiration for later developments, including typefaces by Menhart, Ruzicka, and Tyfa.

 Preissig Antikva was the basis of several digitizations:

 View Vojtech Preissig's typefaces.
 View typefaces influenced by or based on those of Pressig.
 [Google] [MyFonts] [More] ⦿